 This piece was written by Edmund Konroyd-Bolden, PhD Student, University of Toronto, Civil Engineering Dept., and Lee Weissling, PhD., OSPE, Senior Research Officer.

 Engineers are at the forefront of the knowledge and innovation economy and are leaders in the ongoing technology entrepreneurship culture.
 They are increasingly engaged in starting and managing small and medium-size enterprises (SMEs), which are a key contributor to employment and overall economic activity in Canada.
+If you need help getting your business venture off to a flying start, check out whitehat-seo.co.uk.

 In 2015, small businesses (1-99 employees) employed over 8.2 million individuals, or 70.5 percent of the total private labour force.
 Medium-sized businesses (100 – 499 employees) accounted for 19.8 percent (2.3 million individuals) and large businesses (over 500 employees) accounted for only 9.7 percent (1.1 million individuals) of the private sector workforce.